Symplectic cuts and open/closed strings I: Introduction

 \section{Introduction}

 In this work we introduce a new direct relation between genus zero closed and open topological string potentials.
-We find an explicit and computable description of this relation by studying the quantization of a classical geometric construction known as symplectic cutting.
+We find an explicit and computable description of this relation by studying a stringy quantization of a classical geometric construction known as symplectic cutting.

 A symplectic $d$-dimensional manifold $(M,\omega)$ with a Hamiltonian $U(1)$ action admits a well-known reduction to another manifold $(M_0,\omega_0) = (M,\omega)\sslash U(1)$ of dimension $d-2$, known as the symplectic quotient.
 The symplectic cut of $M$ consists of the union of two parts $(\overline M_\pm,\omega_\pm)$ each of dimension $d$, glued along a codimension-two locus isomorphic to $(M_0,\omega_0)$.
 Symplectic cutting and the inverse operation of symplectic gluing are basic constructions of classical symplectic geometry and thanks to their functoriality property, it is possible to relate classical and quantum geometric data of $(M,\omega)$ to those of $(\overline M_\pm,\omega_\pm)$ and $(M_0,\omega_0)$.